-It’s a fascinating topic.
+Cooking for Mars is a fascinating topic.
 Test out some recipes from my scifi Mars colony here.

 The Box Set of Colony on Mars is now available at Barnes&Noble, Apple iTunes, Kobo, Scribd, and Smashwords.
 All five books from the first colony on Mars for hours of reading pleasure at a value price.